Distract Large Language Models for Automatic Jailbreak Attack: Introduction

-Our research contributions are as follows: \begin{itemize} \item We introduce \mname, a simple and novel black-box jailbreak framework for automated red teaming of LLMs. \item Extensive experiments of jailbreak attack on both open-source and proprietary LLMs prove the superiority of our framework in terms of effectiveness, scalability and transferability.
-The generated prompts are transferable across various target models and malicious queries. \item We investigate existing jailbreak defense methods against our attacks and emphasize the crucial need to develop more effective and practical defense strategies. \end{itemize}
+Our research contributions are as follows: { \squishlist \item We introduce \mname, a simple and novel black-box jailbreak framework for automated red teaming of LLMs. \item Extensive experiments of jailbreak attack on both open-source and proprietary LLMs prove the superiority of our framework.
+The generated prompts are transferable across various target models and malicious queries. \item We investigate existing jailbreak defense methods against our attacks and emphasize the crucial need to develop more effective and practical defense strategies. \squishend }